-Seriously, there is everything here: Culture, Outdoors, Music, and food.
+Seriously, there is everything here: culture, outdoor fun, music, art, and food.
 Pull out that calendar and find some dates because you are going to want to check these adventures off the list.

 Here’s 8 Epic Adventures To Have In Abingdon, VA

 It’s probably no surprise that this is first on my list.
 Honestly, a good ghost walk usually gives a really great history of the area, lets you chat with a local to get an inside scoop, and if you’re really lucky maybe bump into the things that go bump in the night.